First slide

 Placeholder image

 In 2015, The Ecologist published this photo of an unfinished and much delayed reactor at Flamanville being constructed by EDF, alongside an article headlined: "FLAMANVILLE NUCLEAR SAFETY FAIL SOUNDS DEATH KNELL FOR HINKLEY C".
-Alas, the UK government failed to heed this warning, and gave the go ahead to EDF, a company that has never completed any project ever even remotely to budget or on time, to build the same design of nuclear power station in Somerset, against all common sense advice.
+Alas, the UK government failed to heed this warning, and gave the go ahead to EDF, a company that has never completed any project ever even remotely to budget or on time.
+They have also been given the go ahead to build another, Sizewell C, in Suffolk, against all common sense advice.